rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 the hypest newsletter about the hypest tech.
 [Previous: #17](/newsletters/2020-11-04-trick-or-trait/).

-Hope everybody stays safe and healthy.
-It's a good time to be patient and cautious with the health of our blockchains.
+It's a good time right now to be patient and cautious with the health of our blockchains.
 Oh, and also our frail human bodies.